Home / Blog / How AI agents actually work: the reasoning loop, tool use, and planning

 What tool calling actually is

-When the LLM generates an 'action' step, it is generating a structured function call — a JSON payload specifying a tool name and arguments.
-The agent framework intercepts this output, executes the actual function, and feeds the result back to the LLM.
-The LLM does not directly execute code; it generates the call specification and the framework runs it.
+When the LLM generates an 'action' step, it generates a structured function call — a JSON payload specifying a tool name and arguments.
+The agent framework intercepts this output, runs the actual function, and feeds the result back to the LLM.
+The LLM does not directly execute code.
+It generates the call specification and the framework executes it.

-Typical tools available to an agent: web search (returns search results as text), browser control (navigates to URLs, clicks, fills forms), terminal execution (runs shell commands and returns stdout/stderr), file read/write, API calls (sends HTTP requests to external APIs), memory retrieval (vector similarity search over stored facts), and code execution (runs Python/JavaScript in a sandbox).
+Typical tools: web search (returns search results as text), browser control (navigates to URLs, clicks, fills forms), terminal execution (runs shell commands, returns stdout/stderr), file read/write, API calls to external services, memory retrieval (vector similarity search over stored facts), and code execution in a sandbox.

-Claude Sonnet 4.6 and GPT-5.4 both support native tool calling — the model has been specifically trained to generate valid function call outputs reliably.
+Claude Sonnet 4.6 and GPT-5.4 both support native tool calling — the models are specifically trained to generate valid function call outputs reliably.
 Older models like GPT-3.5 required extensive prompt engineering to produce consistent tool-call JSON.
-This underlying model quality improvement is a significant reason why production agent reliability has improved substantially in 2025-2026 versus 2023.
+That underlying model improvement is a large part of why production agent reliability is substantially better in 2025-2026 than in 2023.

-For simple tasks — look up a fact, summarize a page, run a script — a single agent loop handles the job directly.
-The LLM plans within the context window: it reasons about what tools to call, calls them in sequence, and produces an output.
+For simple tasks — look up a fact, summarize a page, run a script — a single agent loop handles it directly.
+The LLM plans within the context window, calls tools in sequence, and produces an output.
+No explicit planning step required.

-For complex multi-step tasks, modern frameworks use explicit planning steps.
+For complex multi-step tasks, frameworks use explicit planning phases.
 The agent first generates a full plan (a list of subtasks) before executing any of them.
-This matters because once execution starts, the model's context is filling with action/observation pairs.
-Having a written plan to reference prevents the model from losing track of the overall goal as its context fills up.
+This matters because once execution starts, the model's context fills with action/observation pairs.
+Having a written plan to reference prevents the model from losing the thread of the original goal as context fills.

-Multi-agent architectures go further: task decomposition happens across specialized agents.
-An orchestrator agent breaks a research task into subtasks and assigns them to a researcher agent, a coder agent, and a writer agent — each running their own action loops in parallel.
-The orchestrator collects outputs and synthesizes the result.
-Hermes Agent supports this via subagent delegation — the primary agent can spawn up to 3 concurrent subagents and aggregate their outputs.
-LangGraph, CrewAI, and AutoGen each implement similar patterns with different tradeoffs in flexibility vs. ease of setup.
+Multi-agent architectures split the task across specialized agents.
+An orchestrator breaks a research task into subtasks and assigns them to a researcher agent, a coder agent, and a writer agent — each running their own action loops in parallel.
+The orchestrator collects and synthesizes the outputs.
+Hermes Agent supports this via subagent delegation — the primary agent can spawn up to 3 concurrent subagents and aggregate results.
+LangGraph, CrewAI, and AutoGen implement similar patterns with different tradeoffs in flexibility versus setup complexity.

 Memory: what the agent knows and when

 Agent memory operates at multiple layers.
-In-context memory is whatever fits in the current context window — the conversation history, the task instruction, the action/observation pairs from the current session.
-This is limited and temporary.
-Claude Sonnet 4.6's 1M token context sounds vast, but a heavily tool-using agent can fill hundreds of thousands of tokens in a long session, and the compute cost of full-context inference rises accordingly.
+In-context memory is whatever fits in the current context window — conversation history, task instruction, action/observation pairs from the current session.
+Limited and temporary.
+Claude Sonnet 4.6's 1M token context sounds vast, but a heavily tool-using agent can consume hundreds of thousands of tokens in a long session, and inference cost rises with context length.

 External memory — vector stores, knowledge bases, conversation archives — is retrieved selectively.
-Before each inference step, the agent runs a similarity search over its stored memory to retrieve the K most relevant facts, skill documents, or past observations.
-These are injected into the context window alongside the current task state.
-This retrieval step is what allows an agent to reference facts and experiences from months ago without keeping them all in context simultaneously.
+Before each inference step, the agent runs a similarity search over stored memory and retrieves the most relevant facts, skill documents, or past observations injected into the context window.
+This allows the agent to reference experiences from months ago without keeping them all in context simultaneously.

 The 2026 standard for production agent memory is a dual-layer architecture: a Hot Path (recent messages plus summarized state) paired with a Cold Path (external retrieval from Zep, Mem0, Pinecone, or similar).
-A Memory Node synthesizes what to save after each turn.
-Digital Applied's January 2026 technical guide notes that even 200K–400K token windows (Claude, GPT-5.4) are impractical for full history due to cost and latency — external episodic memory remains mandatory for production agents regardless of context window size.
+Digital Applied's January 2026 technical guide notes that even 200K-400K token windows are impractical for full history due to cost and latency — external episodic memory remains mandatory for production agents regardless of context window size.

 What makes agents fail

-The three most common failure modes in production agent deployments: (1) tool call errors accumulating — when a tool call fails and the agent does not handle the error correctly, it can spiral into repeated retry loops or incorrect reasoning, (2) context fill — for long-running tasks, the action/observation history fills the context window, and the model starts losing the thread of the original task goal, (3) hallucinated tool calls — models occasionally generate tool calls with invalid arguments, or fabricate results rather than actually calling the tool.
-The last failure mode is the most dangerous in high-stakes tasks.
+The three most common failure modes in production agent deployments: tool call errors accumulating (when a call fails and the agent doesn't handle the error correctly, it can spiral into retry loops or incorrect reasoning); context fill (for long-running tasks, the action/observation history fills the window and the model starts losing the thread of the original goal); hallucinated tool calls (models occasionally generate calls with invalid arguments, or fabricate results rather than actually calling the tool — the most dangerous failure mode in high-stakes tasks).

-Real defenses: structured output enforcement (requiring tool calls to pass schema validation before execution), step limits (terminating an agent loop that has exceeded a maximum step count), human-in-the-loop checkpoints for irreversible actions, and explicit error handling instructions in the system prompt.
+Real defenses: structured output enforcement (requiring tool calls to pass schema validation before execution), step limits (terminating a loop that has exceeded a maximum count), human-in-the-loop checkpoints for irreversible actions, and explicit error handling instructions in the system prompt.
 Hermes v0.5.0 adds checkpoint/rollback — the /rollback command reverts file changes if the agent takes incorrect actions during code or file editing tasks.

-These failure modes are why the 'autonomous agent does everything' framing is premature for many production use cases.
-The practical approach in 2026 is to identify tasks that are verifiable (the agent can confirm its output is correct), reversible (mistakes can be undone), and low consequence per error — and start there.
-Automate out from that core as reliability is confirmed.
+These failure modes are why 'the autonomous agent does everything' framing is premature for many production use cases.
+The practical approach in 2026: identify tasks that are verifiable (the agent can confirm its output is correct), reversible (mistakes can be undone), and low consequence per error — start there, and automate outward as reliability is confirmed.

 Common questions